Treyson-Grange/DroneCones/FinalProjectReport/UsersManual.md

 ![Menu Closed](Navigation/MenuClosed.jpg)
 ![Menu Opened](Navigation/MenuOpened.jpg)

-Inside the menue you are presented with the links indicated by the blue circle above as the same links in the image below.
-To close the circle click on the hamburger button in the top left by the logo, as indicated by the red circle in the image above
+Inside the menu you are presented with the links indicated by the blue circle in the image above as the same links in the image below.
+To close the menu click on the hamburger button in the top left by the logo, as indicated by the red circle in the image above

 ![Menu Opened](Navigation/Navbar.jpg)